annasen/CAF-plasticity/README.md

 ## CAF plasticity

-A collaboration with Alessandra Cambi's lab to study plasticity of myCAF and iCAF cells upon different combinations of TGFβ and IL1α perturbations.
+A collaboration with Alessandra Cambi's lab to study plasticity of tumor microenvironment in solid tumours, specifically myofibroblast-like cancer-associated fibroblasts (myCAFs) and inflammatory CAFs (iCAF) upon different combinations of TGFβ and IL1α perturbations.

-The RNA libraries were processed in R as bulk RNA-seq with main focus on differently expressed genes between specific contrasts.
+The RNA libraries were processed in R as bulk RNA-seq with main focus on identifying differently expressed genes between specific contrasts.